Skip to main content

 Industry Advisors will assess the viability of the proposed fundraising activities, planning and budget.
 They may consider:

-• A demonstrated track record of your arts practice
+• a demonstrated track record of your arts practice

-• Evidence of any previous experience in fundraising or your willingness to learn new skills
+• evidence of any previous experience in fundraising or your willingness to learn new skills

-• Evidence of your capacity to fundraise and deliver a fundraising plan that builds private sector support (individual donations, crowdfunding, philanthropy, trusts or foundations, and business sponsorship)
+• evidence of your capacity to fundraise and deliver a fundraising plan that builds private sector support (individual donations, crowdfunding, philanthropy, trusts or foundations, and business sponsorship)

-• Evidence the budget is realistic and well-planned
+• evidence the budget is realistic and well-planned.

 Industry Advisors will assess the expected impact or outcome of the opportunity on the applicant and their future capability to secure support through fundraising.
 They may consider:

-• Evidence that your proposed plan will build skills in fundraising and increase your knowledge of philanthropy and business partnerships, to create sustainable sources of revenue into the future
+• evidence that your proposed plan will build skills in fundraising and increase your knowledge of philanthropy and business partnerships, to create sustainable sources of revenue into the future

 We’ll provide matched funding for fundraising activities up to $10,000 per applicant.